 The main difficulty in teaching jazz soloing is that everybody is at a different place in their journey.
-Some students have great ears with great techniques.
-Other are shredders that have all of the techniques, but have a lot of work to do to be able to play a tune.
-These are just two examples, every student is different.
+Some students have a great ear and technique.
+While, others are shredders full of techniques, but still need to work on playing a tune.
+These are just two examples of many, every student is different.
 Another day in the life of a jazz guitar teacher!

 The “Magic Pill”?
 Not Quite ...

 Fortunately, as an instructor, I am now able to organize ideas a little better to help students of all levels.
 I believe I might have developed that skill teaching thousands of private lessons to hundreds of students over the years.
 I’ve seen so many different levels with several different kinds of strengths/weaknesses that I was able (I needed to!) to derive a “general formula” to help everyone!

 At the very least, I’m convinced that I can help up and coming jazz guitarists get better at jazz improvisation.
 I developed a method that uses three concepts that are easy to understand.
 They also happen to be easy to apply as well ;-).